Sherrypha/datasciencecoursera/Getting and cleaning data/GCD Course Project/CodeBook.md

 ##*Data Processing*

 ###Step 1.
 Extract Mean and Standard Deviation Measures
-To extract the mean and standard deviation measures, I used the grep() function to get IDs of feautures that have mean() and std() in their text and select subsets from X_test and X_train sets into ms_test and ms_train dataframes.
+To extract the mean and standard deviation measures, I used the grep() function to get IDs of features that have mean() and std() in their text and select subsets from X_test and X_train sets into ms_test and ms_train dataframes.

         - *ms_test* :subset of x_test with mean() and std() measures
         - *ms_train* :subset of x_train with mean() and std() measures